-As discussed in Part A of the Remuneration Report, the maximum aggregate amount of directors' fees that can be paid to directors is subject to approval by shareholders at the Annual General Meeting and is not linked to the performance of the Company.
+As discussed in Part A of the Remuneration Report, the maximum aggregate amount of directors' fees that can be paid to directors is subject to approval by shareholders at the Annual General Meeting.
 To align directors' and shareholder interests, the directors are encouraged to hold shares in the Company.
 The Company has no full-time employees but engages contactors as necessary.